dgrim01/dgrim01/README.md

 **Talking about Personal Stuff:**

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently becoming proficient Python.
 - :video_game: Also Learning C++ Unreal Engine 5.
 - :school: Have a degree in Applied Computing from De Monfort University.
 - :school: In university I learnt some of the basics in C#, MySQL, HTML and CSS as well as some javascript.